 Step 1: Uninstalling MyWebSearch

-First you'll want to remove the program using "Add or Remove Programs."
-If you have already done so, skip to step 2, otherwise continue through this step.
+First, you'll want to remove the program using "Add or Remove Programs."
+If you have already done so, skip ahead to Step 2, otherwise, continue with this step.

 - Click "Start"

 - Click "Add or Remove Programs."
 It may take a little while for the list of programs on your computer to show up.

 - Scroll down the list to "My Web Search."

 As this software is notorious for having multiple names, you'll want to keep an eye out for ones called "My Way Search Assistant" or "My Way Speedbar."
 Click the title of the program you would like to uninstall and then click "Remove."
 A window should pop-up saying, "Are you sure you want to uninstall My Web Search?"
 You'll want to go ahead and click "Yes" or "Okay."

 Step 2: Deleting MyWebSearch Directories